royya6/bpcs-steg/README.md

 ## What is BPCS?

 BPCS steganography hides secret data inside the complex regions of an image's bit-planes.
-A colour image can be broken down into 8 bit-planes per channel (red, green, blue), where each plane represents a single bit of every pixel's colour value.
+A colour image can be broken down into 8 bit-planes per channel (RGB).

-**Complex** regions of a bit-plane — those with lots of variation between 0s and 1s — are visually noisy enough that replacing them with secret data causes no perceptible change to the image.
+**Complex** regions of a bit-plane are visually noisy enough that replacing them with secret data causes no perceptible change to the image.
 Simple (low-complexity) regions are left untouched to avoid visible distortion.

 This gives BPCS a significantly higher embedding capacity than simpler methods like LSB substitution, while keeping the stego image visually identical to the original.